ARMmbed/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 If either LEDs or buttons are not available, they should not be defined.
 This allows for unavailable LEDs or BUTTONs to be caught in Mbed OS allowing the corresponding errors to be generated.

-    LED1 = PB_0,       // LED1 is valid
+    #define LED1 PB_0  // LED1 is valid
-    LED2 = LED1,       // Not valid as it's duplicate and LED2 does not exist on the board LED3 = PB_0,       // Not valid as it's duplicate and LED3 does not exist on the board LED4 = NC          // Not valid definition as LED4 does not exist
+    #define LED2 LED1  // Not valid as it's duplicate and LED2 does not exist on the board
+    #define LED3 PB_0  // Not valid as it's duplicate and LED3 does not exist on the board
+    #define LED4 NC    // Not valid definition as LED4 does not exist

-    BUTTON1 = PB_1,    // BUTTON1 is valid
+    #define BUTTON1 PB_1    // BUTTON1 is valid
-    BUTTON2 = BUTTON1, // Not valid as it's duplicate and BUTTON2 does not exist on the board
+    #define BUTTON2 BUTTON1 // Not valid as it's duplicate and BUTTON2 does not exist on the board
-    BUTTON3 = PB_1,    // Not valid as it's duplicate and BUTTON3 does not exist on the board
+    #define BUTTON3 PB_1    // Not valid as it's duplicate and BUTTON3 does not exist on the board
-    BUTTON4 = NC,      // Not valid as BUTTON4 does not exist
+    #define BUTTON4 NC      // Not valid as BUTTON4 does not exist

 ### Testing compliance